ItBaq/Tictactoe/GitHub_issue_text (1).md

 ***

 Week 2: Your first repository
-- [ x] 1.
+- [x] 1.
 Install GitHub desktop and connect it to your GitHub account
-- [x ] 2.
+- [x] 2.
 Create a public repository and add a readme file
-- [x ] 3.
+- [x] 3.
 Publish the repository to GitHub
-- [x ] 4.
+- [x] 4.
 Add a new file in your local repository, commit the file addition, and push it to the remote repository on GitHub
 - [x] 5.
 Modify the new file (or the Readme file), commit the change, and push it to the remote repository on GitHub
-- [?]
-6. Comment on this issue with a link to your repository
+- [X] 6.
+Comment on this issue with a link to your repository

 Week 4: Rmarkdown
-- [ ] 1.
+- [X] 1.
 Create a new public repository on GitHub Desktop and add a readme file.
-- [ ] 2.
+- [X] 2.
 Publish the repository to GitHub
-- [ ] 3.
+- [X] 3.
 Open RStudio and create a new project in an existing directory (the directory of your repository)
-- [ ] 4.
+- [X] 4.
 Download the file "R_Rstudio_Rmarkdown.Rmd" from the week 4 "Practical: R markdown" section on MyAberdeen and save it in your project
-- [ ] 5.
+- [X] 5.
 Work through the Rmarkdown file, remembering to commit and push your changes to the remote repository on GitHub
-- [ ] 6.
+- [X] 6.
 Optional: if you have questions you'd like to discuss with your group members, create issues on GitHub and let them know
-- [ ] 7.
+- [X] 7.
 Comment on this issue with a link to your new repository

 Week 5: Practical: reading data in R
 - [ ] 1.
 Create a new public repository on GitHub Desktop and add a readme file.
 This will be the main repository for the R material from this course, so give it a good name :smiley: